EmergeTools/SnapshotPreviews/README.md

 }
 ```

 Note that there are no test functions; they are automatically added at runtime by `SnapshotTest`.
 You can return a list of previews from the `snapshotPreviews()` function based on what preview you are trying to locally validate.
-The previews will be added as attachements in Xcode’s test results.
+The previews will be added as attachments in Xcode’s test results.
 The test must be run on an iOS simulator (not device).

 > [!NOTE]
 > When you use Preivew macros (`#Preview("Display Name")`) the name of the snapshot uses the file path and the name, for example: "MyModule/MyFile.swift:Display Name"